WhiteflagProtocol/whiteflag-standard/WhiteflagSpecification.md

 |E. Unreliable                      |5.
 Improbable
 |F. Reliability cannot be judged    |6.
 Truth cannot be judged

 Also note that the protocol does not require all messages to be processed by a recipient.
 A recipient may choose to ignore unknown addresses and accounts, to blacklist unreliable addresses and accounts, to filter messages about an object outside a certain area of interest, create custom perspectives, merge information with other sources, etc. etc.

 ### 2.6.2 Account and Private Key Protection

-The protocol does not state a mandatory blockchain account and private key protection setup.
-There are however several important guidelines to
+The protocol does not define any specific setup of the blockchain account and private key protection.
+There are however several important guidelines to consider.
-consider:

--   Third party hosts should not be used to create accounts on a blockchain, because the identity of the sender should be directly linked to the account.
+1. Third party hosts should not be used to create accounts on a blockchain, because the identity of the sender should be directly linked to the account.
 Using a third party to create an account creates attack vectors by which an account could be compromised.
--   Public blockchains provide free, open source clients that facilitate the creation of accounts without any third party involved.
-It is good practice to protect your account by implementing security measures on machines and devices under your own control or supervision.
+2. Public blockchains provide free, open source clients that facilitate the creation of accounts without any third party involved.
+Also, it is very possible to create specific Whiteflag software that also manages the associated blockchain accounts and cryptographic keys itself.
+In general, it is good practice to protect your account by implementing security measures on machines and devices under your own control or supervision.
--   Third party hosts should not be used host to store private keys.
+3. Third party hosts should not be used to store private keys.
 Storing the secret key outside your control or under supervision creates attack vectors by which an account could be compromised.
--   To protect private keys from theft, hardware wallets, secure processing units and cold wallets should be used when possible.
+4. To protect private keys from theft, hardware wallets, secure processing units and cold wallets should be used when possible.
--   To protect an account from being compromised, multi-factor authentication as well as multi-signature accounts should be used when possible.
+5. To protect an account from being compromised, multi-factor authentication as well as multi-signature accounts may be used.
--   If account and/or related addresses need to be permanently de-activated, simply delete the private key(s), and, if possible, send an `A(4)` message.
+6. If account and/or related addresses need to be permanently de-activated, simply delete the private key(s), and, if possible, send an `A(4)` message for every `A(0)` sent before.

 ### 2.6.3 Encryption and Key Exchange

 The protocol provides the option to encrypt a message for confidentiality.
-However, this standard provides the minimum functionality required for one interoperable encryption and key management mechanism.
+When using encryption, a number of considerations should be taken into account:

+1. Even if messages are encrypted, information may leak through usage patterns.
+Therefore, it is advised not to use the same blockchain addressed and the same proof-of-identity for both encrypted and unencrypted messages.

-Please note that the security of encryption relies largely on the actual implementations.
+2. The security of encryption relies largely on the actual implementations.

-If there is a reason to use encryption, do note that all messages are persistent on the blockchain and it should be assumed that at some point in the future messages can and will be decrypted.
+3. All messages are persistent on the blockchain and it should be assumed that at some point in the future messages can and will be decrypted.
 Therefore, only use dedicated keys, and only encrypt information that is time-sensitive, i.e. information that will not be valid or relevant anymore over time, such as the status or the location of a moving object.

-When using encryption, a number of considerations should be taken into account.
-Obviously, a secure encryption algorithm suitable for relatively short strings should be used.
-Also, do take into account that even if messages are encrypted, information may leak through usage patterns.
-Therefore, do not use the same blockchain addressed and the same proof-of-identity for both encrypted and unencrypted messages.

 ### 2.6.4 Processing and Storage of Messages

 On the Whiteflag Network, messages must be formatted and processed as indicated in this standard.
-Additionally, this standard defines how messages and message sequences should semantically interpreted.
+Additionally, this standard defines how messages and message sequences should be semantically interpreted.

 To help implementing and validating Whiteflag Messages, Annex B provides a JSON schema that describes the messages, which might be of beneficial